Septic Tanks

 It is important when purchasing a property that you know whether it is connected to a reticulated sewerage system or a septic tank system.

 An onsite wastewater management system is commonly referred to as septic or a septic tank system.
-A septic tank system treats all of the wastewater generated from the dwelling and disposes of or re-uses the treated wastewater onsite, within the property boundaries.
+An on-site wastewater management system treats all of the wastewater generated from the dwelling and disposes of or re-uses the treated wastewater onsite, within the property boundaries.

-Prospective buyers should first ask whether the property is connected to the reticulated sewerage system or if it has a septic tank system.
-If the property is not connected to the reticulated sewerage system, we recommend that you request documentation from the vendor about the septic tank system.
+Prospective buyers should first ask whether the property is connected to the reticulated sewerage system or if it has an on-site wastewater management system (septic tank system).

-• Any approved or stamped plan showing the approved location of the septic tank system and effluent disposal area
+• A copy Any approved or stamped plan showing the approved location of the on-site wastewater management system, including treatment tank & effluent disposal area.

-If you purchase a property without checking or requesting the documentation of the septic tank system and Council finds the system has been altered from its approved certificates, the responsibility sits with the current owner at the time of investigation, who will be required to either to upgrade or return the system to its approved state.
+If you purchase a property without checking or requesting the above and Council finds the onsite wastewater management system has been altered from its approved certificates and / or not maintained the responsibility sits with the current owner at the time of investigation, who will be required to undertake appropriate actions.

 Township Septic System Inspection Program